-432 Weynton Passage (50°35'N, 126°49'W) leads NW from the junction of Johnstone and Broughton Straits into Blackfish Sound and the east end of Cormorant Channel.
-The fairway is deep and has a minimum width of 0.7 mile.

-Tidal streams in Weynton Passage attain 6 kn at times and set over and across shoals extending from Stephenson Islet.
+- Weynton Passage $(50^{\circ}35'N, 126^{\circ}49'W)$ leads NW from the junction of Johnstone and Broughton Straits into Blackfish Sound and the east end of Cormorant Channel.
+The fairway is deep and has a minimum width of 0.7 mile. - 433 Tidal streams in Weynton Passage attain 6 kn at times and set over and across shoals extending from Stephenson Islet.
 The flood sets south and the ebb north through Weynton Passage.
 There are heavy tide rips at times near both shores and in the vicinity of Stubbs Island.
-Times and rates of maximum current and times of slack water are predicted and tabulated as daily tables for current station Weynton Passage in Canadian Tide and Current Tables, Volume 6.

-- Weynton Island, on the east side of the passage, has drying rocks close west and 0.4 mile SE of it.
+Times and rates of maximum current and times of slack water are predicted and tabulated as daily tables for current station Weynton Passage in Canadian Tide and Current Tables, Volume 6. - Weynton Island, on the east side of the passage, has drying rocks close west and 0.4 mile SE of it.
 The narrow passage between Weynton and Hanson Islands is foul.
 Plumper Islands extend NW from the NW extremity of Hanson Island.
 Ksuiladas Island, the western island of the group, is a First Nations reserve.
-Channels through this group are tortuous and have numerous islets, rocks, and shoals. - Stubbs Island (50°36'N, 126°49'W) lies in the centre of the east entrance to Cormorant Channel and north of Weynton Passage. - Stephenson Islet, at the south end and on the west side of Weynton Passage, has two smaller islets close SE and foul ground on which there are drying rocks extending 0.4 mile ESE of it.

-- Pearse Islands are a group of ten thickly wooded 437 islands.
+Channels through this group are tortuous and have numerous islets, rocks, and shoals. - 435 Stubbs Island (50°36'N, 126°49'W) lies in the centre of the east entrance to Cormorant Channel and north of Weynton Passage. - Stephenson Islet, at the south end and on the west side of Weynton Passage, has two smaller islets close SE and foul ground on which there are drying rocks extending 0.4 mile ESE of it. - 437 Pearse Islands are a group of ten thickly wooded islands.
 Do not pass between these islands and Stephenson Islet without the aid of local knowledge.
-A reef runs parallel to and about 0.1 mile south of the south shore of the main island. - Pearse Reefs, north of Kuldekduma Island, con-438 sist of drying and sunken rocks.
-A detached drying rock lies 0.4 mile WNW of the west end of Pearse Reefs. - 439 Pearse Passage separates Pearse Islands from Cormorant Island and is about 0.7 mile wide.
-Gordon Rock, in the middle of Pearse Passage, has two drying heads.
-The passage is narrowed by drying and above-water rocks lying off the east side and by shallow depths off the west shore.
-The best channel is to the west of Gordon Rock, but neither is recommended.
+A reef runs parallel to and about 0.1 mile south of the south shore of the main island. - 438 Pearse Reefs, north of Kuldekduma Island, consist of drying and sunken rocks.
+A detached drying rock lies 0.4 mile WNW of the west end of Pearse Reefs.

-440 Tidal streams set obliquely through Pearse Passage 441 and attain 4 kn at times.
+Tidal streams set obliquely through Pearse Passage 441 and attain 4 kn at times.